Frequently Asked Questions

 Can I apply for an application fee waiver?

-What is the minimum required score?
+What are the minimum required scores?

 There is no minimum GRE score required.
 An overall score of 550 (paper test), 213 (computer-based test), or 79 (internet-based test) on the TOEFL OR an overall band of 6.5 on the IELTS is considered the minimum acceptable for admission to UT Austin and the Sociology program.
 There are no individual section minimums for Sociology.